mathiasfri/mathiasfri/README.md

 - 👋 Hi, I’m Mathias Fridthjof (@mathiasfri)
 - 👀 I’m interested in backend programming and software developing.
-- 🌱 I’m currently learning computer science in Java
+- 🌱 I’m currently studying computer science and learning Java, HTML, CSS and SQL
 - 💞️ I’m looking to collaborate on - I'm open for anything.
 - 📫 How to reach me - mathiasfridthjof@live.dk